OASPA is pleased to announce our formal endorsement of the Declaration on Research Assessment (DORA).

 – the need to assess research on its own merits rather than on the basis of the journal in which the research is published; and

 – the need to capitalize on the opportunities provided by online publication (such as relaxing unnecessary limits on the number of words, figures, and references in articles, and exploring new indicators of significance and impact).’

-Paul Peters, President of OASPA and Chief Executive Officer of Hindawi, said: ‘As an association of Open Access publishers we have seen firsthand how the reliance on Impact Factors for the assessment of researchers has slowed innovation in scholarly publishing.’
+Paul Peters, President of OASPA and Chief Executive Officer of Hindawi, said: ‘As an association of Open Access we have seen firsthand how the reliance on Impact Factors for the assessment of researchers has slowed innovation in scholarly publishing.’